-‘General Hospital’ Spoilers: Ava Evades Punishment – No Concrete Proof of Pill Swapping
+‘General Hospital’ Spoilers: Ava Evades Punishment – No Concrete Proof Of Pill Swapping

 Ava And Liv Were A Perfect Storm

-General Hospital spoilers say Ava may be called to account for her actions but she’s not totally to blame for the death of Morgan Corinthos (Bryan Craig).
+General Hospital spoilers say Ava may be called to account for her actions, but she’s not totally to blame for the death of Morgan Corinthos (Bryan Craig).
 Liv Jerome’s (Tonja Walker) actions would not have killed Morgan if not for Ava swapping Morgan’s meds.
 And if not for Liv’s car bomb, Ava’s med swap wouldn’t have killed Morgan.
 It was their actions combined that destroyed Morgan.

 Liv is off at Darkham Asylum, so is it fair for Ava to be held accountable for Morgan’s death?
 There’s no way Ava could ever have known Morgan would steal a car loaded with a bomb.
 Ava only intended Morgan to stay away from Kiki Jerome (Hayley Erin), but General Hospital spoilers say Ava never thought Morgan would die.
 But for those that love Morgan, it won’t matter.